Black Panther Movie & Black Revolution

 On the other hand, King T’Challa can be seen as the more accommodating and less radical Dr. Martin Luther King Jr.

-In my view, Black Panther goes as far as promoting the Martin Luther King negotiated approach to Black struggle.
+In my view,the Black Panther Movie goes as far as promoting the Martin Luther King negotiated approach to Black struggle.

 Firstly, Killmonger’s ‘radicalism’ is not treated as intellectual…Instead, its linked to traumatic events in his childhood suggesting that it is emotional or worse more Psychotic than rational.